AdobeDocs/campaign-classic.nl-NL/help/installation/using/connecting-through-ldap.md

 1. Er is een gebruiker gemaakt in de LDAP-directory, maar niet in Adobe Campaign.

    Adobe Campaign kan zo worden geconfigureerd dat de gebruiker toegang krijgt tot het platform via de LDAP-verificatie.
-Adobe Campaign moet de geldigheid van de combinatie ID/wachtwoord in de LDAP-directory kunnen controleren, zodat de operator in Adobe Campaign direct kan worden gemaakt.
-Om dit te doen, controleer **[!UICONTROL Enable the connection of users declared in the LDAP directory if the operator is not declared in Adobe Campaign]** optie.
-In dit geval, moet de groepssynchronisatie ook worden gevormd: de **[!UICONTROL Enable synchronization of user rights from authorizations and groups in the directory]** moet worden geselecteerd.
+Adobe Campaign moet de geldigheid van de combinatie id/wachtwoord in de LDAP-directory kunnen controleren, zodat de operator in Adobe Campaign direct kan worden gemaakt.
+Controleer de **[!UICONTROL Enable the connection of users declared in the LDAP directory if the operator is not declared in Adobe Campaign]** -optie.
+In dit geval moet ook groepssynchronisatie worden geconfigureerd: de **[!UICONTROL Enable synchronization of user rights from authorizations and groups in the directory]** moet worden geselecteerd.

 1. De gebruiker is gemaakt in Adobe Campaign, maar niet in de LDAP-directory.